UT-RAM/viki/README.md

     ./viki run

 To launch VIKI.
 Congratulations!
 You can now start using VIKI, look further into the documentation on how to use VIKI and how to add modules.

+## Documentation

+Right now, the documentation is not yet hosted to the public, but included in the repository.
+After cloning the repository locally, open the file ` `<repo_dir>/docs/_build/html/index.html` in your favourite browser to read the docs.